-Although the focus on intense moisture transport and the use of IVT is very prominent in studies of extreme precipitation, investigations of the large-scale circulation processes that drive the moisture transport often remain more in the background and less understood.
+- and less understood.
 Few studies combined the use of PV and IVT, and linked Rossby wave breaking to moist air incursions into the Arctic (Liu and Barnes, 2015), and to the formation and landfall of atmospheric rivers (Payne and Magnusdottir, 2014, 2016; Hu et al., 2017; Zavadoff and Kirtman, 2020).
 Several extreme precipitation-related studies took Rossby wave breaking as a starting point, and linked this process to enhanced moisture transport (Martius et al., 2006; Ryoo et al., 2013; Moore et al., 2019), whereas others took the perspective of moisture transport, and identified some form of upper-level forcing in the shape of upper-level troughs and/or cutoffs upstream, suggesting the occurrence of Rossby wave breaking (e.g., Neiman et al., 2008; Ralph et al., 2011; Mundhenk et al., 2016b).
-So far, however, a systematic evaluation of the individual and combined importance of Rossby wave breaking and intense moisture transport for EPEs is limited to the Middle East region (De Vries et al., 2018) and remains unexplored at the global scale.

-125 This study presents for the first time a global and systematic climatological analysis of the individual and combined importance of Rossby wave breaking and intense moisture transport for EPEs.
-The motivations for this approach are threefold: (1) previous studies that linked Rossby wave breaking to EPEs were confined to specific regions and are here complemented by a global analysis, (2) the combined application of PV and IVT flow features represent two key larger-scale (thermo)dynamic processes that can lead to the formation of EPEs, and (3) this setup facilitates a process-based evaluation of the individual and combined importance of these two synoptic-scale processes and their forcing mechanism of EPEs.
-Note that the focus of this study is primarily on the synoptic-scale processes that shape the tropospheric environment in which these EPEs develop, whereas mesoscale processes that determine the precise timing, location and organization of convective storms are beyond the scope of this work.
+So far, however, a systematic evaluation of the individual and combined importance of Rossby wave breaking and intense moisture transport for EPEs is limited to the Middle East region (De Vries et al., 2018) and remains unexplored at the global scale. - 125 This study presents for the first time a global and systematic climatological analysis of the individual and combined importance of Rossby wave breaking and intense moisture transport for EPEs.
+The motivations for this approach are threefold: (1) previous studies that linked Rossby wave breaking to EPEs were confined to specific regions and are here complemented by a global analysis, (2) the combined application of PV and IVT flow features represent two key larger-scale (thermo)dynamic processes that can lead to the formation of EPEs, and (3) this setup facilitates a process-based evaluation

-135 This study addresses the following three research questions:
+- 130 of the forcing mechanism through which these two synoptic-scale processes can bring about EPEs.
+Note that the focus of this study is primarily on the synoptic-scale processes that shape the tropospheric environment in which these EPEs develop, whereas mesoscale processes that determine the precise timing, location and organization of convective storms are beyond the scope of this work. - 135 This study addresses the following three research questions:

-- 1) How often and where are EPEs linked to Rossby wave breaking, intense moisture transport, and their combined occurrence? - 2) How do the characteristics of these two synoptic-scale processes relate to the extreme precipitation severity? - 3) How do the tropospheric environments (e.g., forcing mechanism of upward motion) contribute to the formation of EPEs for different constellations of the two synoptic-scale processes?
+- 1) How often and where are EPEs linked to Rossby wave breaking, intense moisture transport, and their combined occurrence? - 2) How do the characteristics of these two synoptic-scale processes relate to the extreme precipitation severity? - 3) How do the tropospheric environments (e.g., forcing mechanism of upward motion) contribute to the formation of - EPEs for different constellations of the two synoptic-scale processes?